Table of contents

 What are probiotics?

-The text has already mentioned prebiotics, which are nutrients for the bacteria in the gut.
-Probiotics, on the other hand, are the helpful bacteria themselves.
-Yoghurt cultures are probiotic, as are the bacteria in raw sauerkraut.
-The name is derived from pro (for) and bio (life).
+Prebiotics have already been mentioned in the text, these are the nutrients for the bacteria in the intestine.
+Probiotics, on the other hand, are the helpful bacteria itself.
+Yoghurt cultures are probiotic, as are the bacteria in the raw sauerkraut.
+The name is derived from Pro (for) and organic (life).

 Collapsible content